castle-engine/conference-dev-days-summer-2024/README.md

 Data (all pirate-themed assets):
 - By [Quaternius](https://quaternius.com/).
 - License: _public domain_.
 Literally do what you want.
 - In this project, we used many assets from his [Pirate Kit](https://quaternius.com/packs/piratekit.html).

-The subdirectory `data/pirates/` in this repo contains a copy of the assets, referred to from engine design files (`.castle-user-interface`) setup using the engine editor.
+    The subdirectory `data/pirates/` in this repo contains a subset of the assets from this pack.
+We only removed unused assets to minimize [snapshot release](https://github.com/castle-engine/conference-dev-days-summer-2024/releases/tag/snapshot) size.
+We refer to the assets there from engine design files (`.castle-user-interface`) created using the engine editor.

 - [Support the creator on Patreon](https://www.patreon.com/quaternius)!

 ## Building